sriramvarun0636/SentinelPrime/README.md

 ---

+### ⚡ Core Engineering Challenges Solved

+While the trading logic is complex, the true achievement of this system is its underlying distributed architecture:
+* **Bypassing the Python GIL:** Engineered the **Actor Model** using daemon threads to decouple I/O-bound operations (broker APIs, SQLite writes) from the latency-sensitive execution loop, preventing the engine from freezing during network lag.
+* **Lock-Free Concurrency:** Built a memory-safe, zero-latency data pipeline utilizing auto-trimming `collections.deque` and thread-safe queues for O(1) concurrent ingestion of real-time WebSocket tick data.
+* **Custom Rate Limiting:** Developed an asynchronous **Token Bucket** algorithm within the execution thread to govern API requests, preventing ban-triggers during massive market volatility bursts.
+* **Atomic State Persistence:** Isolated SQLite database operations to a single worker thread, ensuring crash-safe ACID compliance without risking thread deadlocks in the main engine.

+---

 ### 🧠 Core Intelligence: The "Alpha" Funnel

 Sentinel PRIME's decision engine is not monolithic.
 It employs a sophisticated three-stage **"Alpha Funnel"** to distill market noise into high-probability, optimally-sized trading opportunities.